madmatvey/madmatvey.github.io/_tabs/about.md

 ## Leader and Ruby Engineer

+As an experienced Engineering Manager, I excel in leading teams to deliver clear, actionable insights on product developments and feature implementations.
+With a proven track record of effective communication and technical expertise, I ensure that within a year, I will be the go-to expert for understanding product status and providing straightforward guidance on new feature implementation.
+At the same time, I am confident that the team will be happy to do their job.
+I have a special strategy for connecting business goals with the personal goals of engineers, fostering a collaborative and efficient work environment.

 I have over 8 years of experience as a self-driven engineering manager and programmer, specializing in Ruby, with some Golang and JavaScript thrown in.
 I take pride in owning the results of my product team.
 As an [ENTP](https://www.16personalities.com/entp-personality), I thrive in debates and love tackling challenges.
 I've broken things, fixed them, and turned big dreams into reality, all while honing my endurance and perseverance.
 In my work, I focus on solving real problems and delivering measurable value to users.
 As a leader, I prioritize clean code, solid architecture, and clear communication skills to drive project success.
 I believe in simplicity and iterative development for building complex systems.

 I appreciate clear and transparent communication, which is key to project success.
-I'm looking for a long-term partnership with a company that values transparency and puts people first, including engineers, customers, and users.
+I'm seeking a long-term partnership with a company that values transparency and puts people first, including engineers, customers, and users.

 ## Personal Information